Chongqing East railway station

-Chongqing East railway station (重庆东站, Chóngqìng Dōng Zhàn) is a major passenger railway station in Nan’an District, Chongqing, China.
-It is one of the three main passenger hubs in the Chongqing railway network and, on opening, became the largest passenger station in the world.
+Chongqing East railway station (重庆东站) is a major passenger railway station in Nan'an District, Chongqing, China.
+It is one of the three main passenger hubs in the Chongqing railway network and on opening, according to Time Out magazine, became one of the largest passenger stations in the world.

 History

 The station location in Chaoyuan New Area was first officially published by the Chongqing Municipal Planning and Natural Resources Bureau in November 2018.

 Construction officially began on 22 November 2018, concurrent with work on the Yú–Qián Intercity Railway (渝黔城际铁路).

 By April 2024, major structural works such as roofing, interior fit-out, and M&E systems were in progress, together with road and bridge works in the surrounding area.

 The station opened to passengers on 27 June 2025.

 Layout

-The station has 29 tracks and 15 platforms in total: 14 island platforms and 1 side platform, with 6 through (mainline) tracks.
+The station has 29 tracks and 15 platforms in total: 14 island platforms and one side platform, with six through (mainline) tracks.

-The large station building is designed to support a significant passenger volume and includes associated facilities such as storage and maintenance yards for both high-speed and conventional trains.
+The large station building is designed to support a significant passenger volume.
+It includes associated facilities such as storage and maintenance yards for both high-speed and conventional trains.